thecreatorsagency/creator-radio/README.md

 - `/playlist`: List all available songs.
 - `/skip`: Skip the current song.
 - `/stop`: Stop the music (optionally keeps the bot in the channel).
-- `/mixtape`: Play songs randomly from the collection.
+- `/mixtape`: Play songs randomly from The Creators Mixtape folder.
+- `/repo`: Play songs randomly from The Creators Collective Repository folder.
+- `/album <folder>`: Display song IDs for a specific album/folder.
-- `/band`: Manage and play band-related songs.
+- `/folder`: Manage and play songs from specific folders.

 ---